-The Chairman inquired if there were any other matters that any of the stockholders wished to discuss or whether there is any other item on the Agenda.
+The Chairman inquired if there were any other matters that any of the stockholders wished to discuss.
 The Corporate Secretary confirmed that there was none.

-The Chairman proceeded to state that comments and questions submitted to the Company prior to the deadline for submission will be addressed.
-The Corporate Secretary noted that some questions were received from a stockholder within the stated deadline.
-The questions were addressed as follows:
+The Chairman then also asked if there were any comments and questions submitted to the Company within the deadline for submission.
+The Corporate Secretary replied that no questions were received from the stockholders.